poornima76/LLM_API/README.md

 9. Now in the browser we paste the url link:

-http://127.0.0.1:8000/llma  which provide the product name, description and price in JSON format.
+http://127.0.0.1:8000/llma  which provides the product name, description and price in JSON format.

  The working of this code is that, I have manually chosen a website that can be scraped for content: https://webscraper.io/test-sites